dima-iholkin/PourOverPotato/README.md

 # PourOverPotato

 Do you brew pour overs?
 How do you organize your records?

-This app is a way to organize the pour over recipes.
+This app is a way to organize your pour over recipes.

-I use this app to brew my pour overs every day.
-This means I'm invested into maintaining and improving this app.
+I use this app to brew my coffees every day.
+I'm going to maintain and improve the app.

 ## Application